When Your Weight Gain Is Caused by Medicine

 This is especially likely if you have gained a lot of weight and your health is affected.

-In other cases, it may not be possible to stop taking the drug that is causing your
+In other cases, it may not be possible to stop taking the medicine that is causing

-weight gain.
-There might not be another medicine available that can effectively treat
+your weight gain.
+There might not be another medicine available that can effectively

-your symptoms.
-For example, people with certain mental illnesses might do well with
+treat your symptoms.
+For example, people with certain mental health problems might

-only 1 or 2 medicines.
-In that case, you might be able to switch to a lower dose of
+do well with only 1 or 2 medicines.
+In that case, you might be able to switch to a

-concerned that a medicine is causing you to gain weight, make an appointment to talk
+If you are concerned that a medicine is causing you to gain weight, make an appointment

-with your provider.
-Then you can discuss all of your treatment choices.
-Both of you
+healthcare provider first.
+Then during the visit, you can discuss all of your treatment

-can make sure the benefits of the medicine outweigh the risks from weight gain.
+choices.
+Together you can make sure the benefits of the medicine outweigh the risks

 If you need to keep taking a medicine, you still have choices.
-Your provider may recommend
+Your provider may advise

 that you see a dietitian and possibly a psychologist to help you learn to make better